Gang / Gun Unit

 Our officers serve as educators, mentors and coaches in our efforts to make our neighborhoods safer and improve the quality of life for our entire community.

-The Gang/Gun Unit is under the command of Commander Sheila Lambie (Email).
+The Gang/Gun Unit is under the leadership of Commander Ken Sass (email).

 The phone number to the Saint Paul Police Gang/Gun Unit is 651-266-5755